 In an effort to “help industry and the environment prosper,” CAPACCIO has developed this blog to provide the latest news on environmental, health and safety related regulatory updates, management systems and sustainability topics.

-We would like to welcome those who were previous subscribers to our ems-hsms.com blog and would like to remind those subscribers that all posts will now be made to this site going forward.
 To become an email subscriber to this blog and receive immediate notification when a new post has been made, look to the right and enter your email address in the “Email Subscription” box.
 All the latest regulatory and industrial news will now be sent directly to your inbox.

 For further information on our blog posts or if you need more information about our services, please contact Lucy Servidio at 508.970.0033 extension 114 or firstname.lastname@example.org.

 On August 26, 2015, the MassDEP issued an e-mail to Massachusetts Greenhouse Gas (GHG) emissions reporting facilities that it will no longer require verification of GHG reports by an approved verification body once every three years as stated in 310 CMR 7.71(7).
 This decision applies to reports for reporting year 2014 and future years thereafter.
 Verification of emission reports for years prior to 2014 must still be completed and submitted to MassDEP.

 The reason for the change is that MassDEP believes the third party verification program has been successful in improving the quality of reported GHG emissions data to-date.
 Each reporting facility in the state has completed verification for at least one emission year.
 MassDEP believes the reviews have resulted in significant changes to many reports and that going forward, facilities will continue to implement these changes in future years as part of their own internal verification processes.